 6. FIN: Atlantic International Film Festival – Halifax

 The FIN: Atlantic International Film Festival is eight days of celebrating film, music, and media from across the globe.
-Along with international media, FIN shows many local films to showcase the unique talent and creativity of the charming Nova Scotian filmmakers.
+Along with international media, FIN shows many local films featuring the unique talent and creativity of the charming Nova Scotian filmmakers.

 Details